Lightfoot & Sons

 The Home Block was the first planting of vines at the Myrt le Point property in 1995.
 Positioned on a limestone bluff high above the Mitchell River, the Home Block consistently produces Chardonnay of concentration and power.

-2016 LIGHTFOOT AND SONS ‘RIVER BLOCK’ SHIRAZ - GIPPSLAND, VICTORIA
+2018 LIGHTFOOT AND SONS ‘CLIFF BLOCK’ PINOT NOIR - GIPPSLAND, VICTORIA

 100 days post ferment maceration before going into French oak, 40% new.
 The effort was worth it.
 This is a pretty spectacular shiraz.
 Immensely peppery and textural with an excellent push of plush-feeling fruit and a highly complex, not to mention persistent, finish.
 It feels absolutely cool climate and bunchy but it also feels absolutely ripe and generous.
 It will no doubt age but there isn’t a lot of reason to wait; it’s beautiful now.